I offer four editorial services: line editing, copyediting, reference editing, and proofreading.

 While I will correct grammatical and spelling issues as I notice them, things like comma placement errors and typos are not my primary focus in a line edit.
 I’ll look for those issues in a copyedit; I prefer to keep these levels of editing separate because combining them degrades the quality of both.

 - You’ve been asked to revise and resubmit your manuscript because the writing is a little rough or wordy

 - You need to cut down your word count

 - You’ve already worked with a developmental editor to hammer out your argument and find the best structure for your piece, but the writing doesn’t flow quite as well as you’d like it to

-In a copyedit, I will take a finer-grained look at your manuscript, cleaning up grammatical, mechanical, and spelling issues and conforming the manuscript to your preferred style guide (Chicago, MLA, AMA, SAA, or another guide if needed).
+In a copyedit, I will take a finer-grained look at your manuscript, cleaning up grammatical, mechanical, and spelling issues and conforming the manuscript to your preferred style guide (Chicago, MLA, SAA, or another guide if needed).

 Please note that I consider reference editing to be a separate service, so if you need both, please let me know.
 (More on reference editing below!)

 - You’re preparing to submit your manuscript to publishers and want to be sure it’s tidied up and ready to make the best impression

 - You plan to self-publish and have already completed several rounds of revision to address argument or narrative, paragraph transitions, sentence-level flow, and other larger-scale issues